kitadai31/revanced-patches-android6-7/README.md

 ## About
 The last YouTube app available on Android 6 or 7 is **17.34.36**.

-And, ReVanced Extended **v2.160.1** was the last patch compatible with 17.34.36.
+And ReVanced Extended **v2.160.1** was the last patch compatible with 17.34.36.

-So I forked RVX v2.160.1 to support YouTube 17.34.36.
+So I decided to fork RVX v2.160.1 to support YouTube 17.34.36.
 I fixed some issues for 17.34.36 and backported some features (**including endless buffering fix**) from newer patch.

-Also, I released a fork ReVanced Manager for Android 5-7. https://github.com/kitadai31/revanced-manager-android5-7
+Also, I released a fork ReVanced Manager for Android 5-7.
+https://github.com/kitadai31/revanced-manager-android5-7

 ## 🧩 Patches List